Alaricus/PolygonConstructor/README.md

 Planned features:

+* Ability to import an image and use its size/proportions to establish canvas dimensions.
 * Record all coordinates as relative to allow for the scaling of game's window.
 * Check imported JSON for validity.
 * Drag and drop entire polygons.